Visit the Wieliczka Salt Mine

 For the miners who worked underground, the tunnels and caverns were a second home and they took great pride in treating it as such.

-From the very start of operations in the 13th century, they began to decorate the mine with statues.
-Carved out of salt, the statues they created gave life and spiritual meaning to the catacombs.
+Even from those early years of operation in the 13th century, workers began to decorate Wieliczka Salt Mine with statues.
+Carved out of salt, the artwork gave life and spiritual meaning to the catacombs.

 Pockets that the workers mined became rooms and many of those rooms became chapels.
 Religious iconography and altars gave them places to ask for guidance and help.